 You’ll find a huge range of retro t-shirts at C’s Flashback, many of them sourced from America, as well as shelves of denim, leather jackets, floral dresses and lots of good quality shoes.
 Cross the road to dig through scores of Doc Martens, bold retro shirts, bomber jackets and knits at UTurn.
 If you like the vibe, there are four other UTurn stores across the city in Newtown, Rozelle, Bondi and Punchbowl.

 For that perfect mid-century modern sofa or a set of glass Art Deco trifle bowls, Vampt Vintage Design will have what you’re looking for.
-Their pieces don’t come cheap, but you can consider it an investment in timeless style for your home.
+Their pieces don’t come cheap, but you can consider them an investment in timeless style for your home.